 Yom HaShoah Commemoration Ceremony:

-Selected entries from the art categories will be displayed at the Holocaust Center through May 2014, and some will be displayed at the Jewish Community Center for several weeks afterward..
-Students and/or teachers who wish to retrieve contest entries from the Holocaust Center may do so until July 15, 2014.
+Selected entries from the art categories may be displayed at the Holocaust Center through the end of May.
+Students and/or teachers who wish to retrieve contest entries from the Holocaust Center may do so until July 15.